WCFO

-WCFO (1160 kHz) is a listener-supported AM radio station, licensed to East Point, Georgia, and serving the Atlanta metropolitan area.
+WCFO (1160 kHz) is a listener-supported AM radio station, licensed to East Point, Georgia.
 It airs a Catholic radio format and is owned by Atlanta Catholic Radio.
 Most of the programming comes from the EWTN Radio Network.
+It is one of two Catholic stations in the Atlanta metropolitan area.
+WAFS 1190 AM carries programming from the Relevant Radio Network.

-By day, WCFO broadcasts at 50,000 watts, the maximum power for commercial AM radio stations in the U.S. But because AM 1160 is a clear channel frequency reserved for Class A KSL in Salt Lake City, WCFO must reduce power at night to 160 watts to avoid interference with KSL and other pre-existing stations.
+By day, WCFO broadcasts at 50,000 watts, the maximum power for AM radio stations in the U.S. But because AM 1160 is a clear channel frequency reserved for Class A KSL in Salt Lake City, WCFO must reduce power at night to 160 watts to avoid interference with KSL and other pre-existing stations.
 WCFO uses a directional antenna in the daytime.
 The four-tower array transmitter site is off Arnold Drive in Austell, Georgia.

 History

 Early years

 The 1160 frequency in the Atlanta radio market has had a difficult history.
 Founder Darryl Spann, an Atlanta businessman, originally got a construction permit from the Federal Communications Commission (FCC) in 1987, using the call sign WMLD.
 But the station did not sign on until October 9, 1994, then as WERD.
 Even after going on the air, it had several periods where it was dark for a few months.

 WERD was playing classic R&B when on July 4, 1995, new program director Mitch Faulkner started playing rap music at night and hired several young DJs.
 Noted R&B singer James Brown, a part owner of WERD, soon put an end to the rap because he did not like it.

 In summer 1996, WERD ended its rhythm and blues format and joined the Prime Sports Network with a sports radio format.
 The station went off the air in 1997.
 Atlanta businessman Darrell Spann and Atlanta Area Broadcasting returned the station to the air in July 1998 as WKGE with a classic country format.